Vision beyond limits.

 A new category in microdisplay technology, combining the precision of MEMS, the efficiency of lasers, and the scalability of semiconductors.

-Powering XR’s future
+Powering XR’s future.

 Numunon built the Infinite Light Engine (ILE), the technology that replaces all existing microdisplays (microOLED, LCOS, DLP, and microLED).
 It is efficient, scalable, and made in the United States.